Carol Burnett honored for comedy chops with Mark Twain Prize

 The 80-year-old singer and actress, famous for tugging her ear at the end of her performances, watched from a Kennedy Center balcony as many of her contemporaries spoke of the example she set for their lives and careers.

-"I love you in a way that is just shy of creepy," Fey, a former lead writer and actress on NBC's "Saturday Night Live" and sitcom show "30 Rock," said to Burnett.
+"I love you in a way that is just short of creepy," Fey, a former lead writer and actress on NBC's "Saturday Night Live" and sitcom show "30 Rock," said to Burnett.

 "I watched your show, and I thought: I could do that."